QuentindiMeo/goodnight.py/README.md

--r, --allow-repetition  Allow repetition of phrases if you ask for more than there are in the source file -o, --other-step        Use the even-numbered phrase gaps as "and"s instead of commas (def: odd-) -a, --alternate         Alternate between "and"s, and emoji instead of commas (requires -e, def: False) -i, --infinite          Toggle infinite mode
+-r, --allow-repetition  Allow repetition of phrases if you ask for more than there are in the source file -o, --other-step        Use the even-numbered phrase gaps as "and"s instead of commas (def: odd-) -a, --alternate         Alternate between "and"s, and emoji instead of commas (requires -e, def: False) -t, --times      <int>  Generate and print a given amount of goodnights (def: 1) -i, --infinite          Toggle infinite mode
---ignore                Ignore preferences (preferences.sav file) -S, --save              Save preferences to file (preferences.sav)
+-d, --delay      <flt>  Add delay after each iteration, in milliseconds (def: 0) --ignore                Ignore preferences (preferences.sav file) -S, --save              Save preferences to file (preferences.sav)